tlambert03/MOSAICpy/doc/usage/imgprocessors.rst

 ---------------------------------------------------

-- The main :class:`ImpListContainer` instance creates an instance of :class:`ImpListWidget <llspy.gui.implist.ImpListWidget>`
+- The main :class:`ImpListContainer` instance creates an instance of :class:`ImpListWidget <mosaicpy.gui.implist.ImpListWidget>`
-- The :class:`ImpListWidget <llspy.gui.implist.ImpListWidget>`
+- The :class:`ImpListWidget <mosaicpy.gui.implist.ImpListWidget>`
   maintains a list of active
-  :class:`ImgProcessor <llspy.imgprocessors.imgprocessors.ImgProcessor>` s.
+  :class:`ImgProcessor <mosaicpy.imgprocessors.imgprocessors.ImgProcessor>` s.
 - For each active
-  :class:`ImgProcessor <llspy.imgprocessors.imgprocessors.ImgProcessor>`, an
+  :class:`ImgProcessor <mosaicpy.imgprocessors.imgprocessors.ImgProcessor>`, an
-  :class:`ImpFrame <llspy.gui.implist.ImpFrame>` is instantiated.
+  :class:`ImpFrame <mosaicpy.gui.implist.ImpFrame>` is instantiated.
-- The :class:`ImpFrame <llspy.gui.implist.ImpFrame>` class builds a
+- The :class:`ImpFrame <mosaicpy.gui.implist.ImpFrame>` class builds a
   simple GUI from the
-  :class:`ImgProcessor <llspy.imgprocessors.imgprocessors.ImgProcessor>`
+  :class:`ImgProcessor <mosaicpy.imgprocessors.imgprocessors.ImgProcessor>`
   :func:`__init__` method signature.

 ImgProcessors may be added to the list by clicking the "Add Processor" button.
-This opens an :class:`ImgProcessSelector <llspy.gui.implistImgProcessSelector>`
+This opens an :class:`ImgProcessSelector <mosaicpy.gui.implistImgProcessSelector>`
 window which imports all files in the plugins folder whose filename ends in :code:`.py`.
-It then inspects the module for subclasses of :class:`ImgProcessor <llspy.imgprocessors.imgprocessors.ImgProcessor>`.  *Only subclasses that declare a* :func:`process` *method will be imported.*  The user can then select one or more processors to be added to the main window.
+It then inspects the module for subclasses of :class:`ImgProcessor <mosaicpy.imgprocessors.imgprocessors.ImgProcessor>`.  *Only subclasses that declare a* :func:`process` *method will be imported.*  The user can then select one or more processors to be added to the main window.